matys1/lab1-web/book-notes/part-5.md

 - Because the DOM API is the only collection of methods and properties natively available to scripting languages such as JavaScript in browsers for manipulating the object graph, the distinction between this collection and the internal object graph that it accesses is normally not relevant, so the term "DOM" is often used as if it were the object graph itself.

-- The DOM represents a document with a hierarchical tree of nodes.
+- The DOM represents a `Document` with a hierarchical tree of nodes.

 ```html
 <html>